Fakorede/autocomply/RQs/RQ7/README.md

 > Do developers agree with the compatibility issues detected by CarCompat, and how often are these issues acknowledged or addressed?

-**Table 1: Summary of Android Auto compatibility issues detected by CarCompat and developer response**
+**Table: Summary of Android Auto compatibility issues detected by CarCompat and developer response**

 |  |  |
 |---|---|